Program

 La Biennale di Venezia – Biennale College Cinema

-A special program realized through the collaboration of three entities: Kyoto Filmmakers Lab (KFL), HISTORICA’s own training program; Biennale College Cinema, a project by the cinema section of La Biennale di Venezia; and Istituto Italiano di Cultura Osaka.
-Partner: Istituto Italiano di Cultura Osaka
+A special screening program born from the collaboration between Kyoto Filmmakers Lab (KFL; HISTORICA’s talent development program), Biennale College Cinema (a program by the cinema department of La Biennale di Venezia), and Istituto Italiano di Cultura di Osaka.